Rishi-uh/Salesforce_refresh_token_IICS/README.md

 Before running the script, make sure the connected app is configured in salesforce properly with all the settings (refer to the article)

-Download this script and run it in you local machine.
+Download this script and run it in your local machine.
 Make sure you have the following credentials ready beforehand:
 1. Login URL
 2. Client ID
 3. Client Secret